Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

     python batch-run.py --help

-will show all the different options and the default values of the parameters.
+will show all the different options and the default values of all parameters.

 ## License
 This project is licensed under the terms of the Apache 2.0 [license](LICENSE).